A key to success, website technical SEO Audits

 What is technical SEO vs content SEO?

-What is the difference between SEO and technical SEO?
 Think of technical SEO as part of your maintenance program.
 In the same way, your car, bike, or home roof needs your attention for reliable service, regular site audits will find and allow you to fix website problems.
 However, it is only a part of your SEO strategy.
 An extreme example would be a website with a single “Hello World” page.
 It might have a perfect technical SEO score and exhibit great site speed.
 However, it will not meet any of your digital marketing goals.
 You will need a content marketing program as part of a comprehensive SEO strategy to meet those goals.

 And then, to make things even more interesting, there is another set of activities called off-page SEO.
 But that is a topic for another day.